feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 clear and concise bullet points in English."
+#> [1] "Summarize the findings into three clear and concise bullet points highlighting the main aspects of Algeria's economy."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy grows moderately at 2-3% annually, primarily fueled by the oil and gas sector.  \n- Major challenges include economic diversification to reduce reliance on hydrocarbons, high unemployment rates, and inflation pressures.  \n- Global energy market volatility significantly impacts Algeria's economic stability."
+#> [1] "- Algeria's GDP growth is modest at 2-3%, primarily fueled by hydrocarbon exports.  \n- Inflation is relatively high, around 6-7%, with unemployment notably elevated, especially among youth (12-15%).  \n- The economy is heavily dependent on oil and gas, which make up over 90% of export revenues, while agriculture and manufacturing sectors remain underdeveloped."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE